 Chair called for declaration of potentially essential IPR on 802.21d.
 There was no response to the call in the meeting.
 Chair mentioned that there was an IPR declaration during 802.21 WG Opening Plenary meeting in Monday AM2 about 802.21d.

-Latest commentary file is DCN 110r0.
+The latest commentary file is DCN 110r0 incorporating LB7c comment resolution made through May Interim meeting and subsequent BRC conference calls in May 27 and June 10..

 Letter Ballot recirculation LB7d Result and Next Step